-Distinguished by its parsley “greens,” tabbouleh (or tabouli) is a refreshing vegetarian salad traditionally also made with tomatoes, onions, bulger wheat, mint, olive oil, lemon juice and salt.
-At the time, I just thought it tasted great; but when I later became certified in nutrition, I started to appreciate what tabbouleh brings to the table healthwise.
+Distinguished by its parsley “greens,” tabbouleh (or tabouli) is a refreshing vegan salad traditionally also made with tomatoes, onions, bulgur wheat, mint, olive oil, lemon juice and salt.
+At the time, I just thought it tasted great; but later, when I got into nutrition, I started to appreciate tabbouleh’s health benefits.

 Quinoa Tabbouleh Salad Recipe